 Tomato juice, paste, and sauce all work well.
 So does ketchup.
 Apply a thin coat to your brass with a soft cloth and leave it on for an hour.

 Then clean with warm, soapy water.
-Dry the item with a clean cloth.
+Buff dry the item with a clean dry cloth.